egumasa/engagement-annotation-project/docs/5_supplementary_tags/2_Logical_connectors.md

 - The findings **further** supported that social workers were sympathetic towards the abused wives.
 - **Additionally**, awareness-raising activities led by writing professionals were found to effectively reduce instances of text-based plagiarism in students’ writing (Huang, 2014).
 However, writing professionals sometimes encounter difficulties in teaching discipline-specific EAP courses. **In addition**, writing in such EAP courses taught by language instructors may lack authenticity.
 - My client says he does not know this witness. **Further**, he denies ever having seen her or spoken to her.
+- **Furthermore**, when we failed an exam in June, we can have it in September. **And** if we are interested, we can spend six months abroad but we must pass the FCE.

 [Back to Top](#logical-connections-transition-phrases){: .btn .btn-outline }